umarxfhu/Content-Based-Image-Retrieval/README.md

 # Dataset Clustering Dashboard

+A Dockerized Python web-app for image dataset clustering and exploration.
+Built using Dash by Plotly and accelerated with Redis.

-The `src` folder contains code for a Dash web-app that allows (multiple) user to upload a folder containing images that has been zipped (.zip) to generate 3D and 2D UMAP visualisations of the clusters formed from the images of your dataset.
+The `src` folder contains code for a Dash webapp that allows (multiple) user to upload a folder containing images that has been zipped (.zip) to generate 3D and 2D UMAP visualisations of the clusters formed by HDBSCAN from the images of your dataset.

 ## To run the dashboard on a server, Docker and docker-compose must be installed on the host (server) computer, then execute the following commands:
 - Once you have cloned this repository, `cd` into it.
 - Next run `docker-compose build` (add `sudo` to the beginning of this/any following Docker commands if needed).
 - Finally run `docker-compose run api`
-- The terminal will now display a URL that can be accessed in a browser.
+- The terminal will now display a URL where the dashboard can be accessed in a browser.
-- If your connection fails in the browser check `config.py` to ensure the ports used are available on your computer.
+- If your connection fails in the browser check `config.py` and `docker-compose.yml` to ensure the ports being used are available on your computer.
 - To stop the app press `ctrl+C` on your keyboard.
 - To bring the container down run `docker-compose down`

 ## To run without docker, create a new virtual environment and update pip.
-  1. `python3 -m dashEnv ~/venv/testenv`
+  1. `python3 -m dashEnv ~/venv/testenv` (where `dashEnv` is the name you choose to give the virtual environment).
   2. `source ~/venv/dashEnv/bin/activate`
   3. `pip install -U pip`
 - Next install dependencies from the provided requirements.txt file: